 The McCoo Volkswagen is another artist creation with the help of vinyl wrapping.
-The Scottish artist Steven Brown a local Volkswagen dealer got together to make a colorful creation.
+The Scottish artist Steven Brown and a local Volkswagen dealer got together to make a colorful creation.
 The well-known McCoo brand was brought to life with the help of Steven Brown.
-A VW polo was picked for the colorful wrap job.
-The automobile was given away in a competition, but the local Volkswagen dealership decided to get its own McCoo car after the first polo brought them so much attention.
-The beautiful art style and unique colors makes this one of the most artistic cool car wraps around.
+A Volkswagen Polo was picked for the colorful wrap job.
+The automobile was given away in a competition, but the local Volkswagen dealership decided to get its own McCoo car after the first Polo brought them so much attention.
+The beautiful art style and unique colors makes this one of the most artistic cool vinyl wrap efforts around.

 14. Sephora Minis

 Sephora, the beauty company, has come up with beautifully colorful wraps to make their ads stand out from the rest.
-These highly graphic wraps look stunning wrapped around Mini Coopers, making a great ad for those looking to buy some of Sephora’s makeup.
+These highly graphic wraps look stunning wrapped around a Mini Cooper, making a great ad for those looking to buy some of Sephora’s makeup.

 15. The Tonka Truck

 A Toyota designer in Australia created this life-size Tonka wrap, complete with the familiar black lettering on a yellow-gold background, with black and gold details on the rest of the truck and wheels.
 This HiLux Tonka Concept resembles the toy Tonka trucks popular with children and is definitely one of the toughest-looking cool car wraps around.
 The nostalgic wrap can help the bigger kids pretend to be in a life-size version of their favorite wheeled toys.